 Other manufacturers may have more fuel cell vehicles on the road, some might be working in close collaboration with hydrogen provider, but there is a reason I like Honda.
 Their fuel cell is a sports car, not a minivan or SUV.
 All the other manufacturers are still sporting the big vehicles, not the slick sports car with a center fuel cell stack.

 Cars are one of the most recyclable products in the US.
-Toyota says their cars are almost 100 percent recyclable, including the recycling of the nickel metal hydride battery.
+Toyota says their cars are almost 100 percent recyclable, including the recycling of the nickel-metal hydride battery.

 But I have to give the gold star to Rolls-Royce.
 Rolls-Royce cars are over 90 percent recyclable, and over 70 percent of the cars ever made are still on the road.
 If you own a Rolls-Royce and want to recycle it, send it to me.

 Toyota, General Motors and Subaru get even greener by recycling or reusing 100 percent of their garbage in their manufacturing plants.
 My favorite is Subaru.
-Subaru sells one percent of their trash to a company that produces electricity for the city of Indianapolis.
+Subaru sells one percent of its trash to a company that produces electricity for the city of Indianapolis.

 Its great that the automotive companies are working on all these alternative platforms, but even Nobuo Tanaka, (International Energy Agency) IEA’s executive director acknowledges,